Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/v4-analytics-to-aep-analytics.md

 end
 ```

-Otherwise, if the v4 Mobile SDK library is linked in Xcode, select the application target and go to `Build Phases`, then `Link Binary With Libraries` and remove `AdobeMobileLibrary.a`.
+Alternatively, if the v4 Mobile SDK library is linked in Xcode, select the application target and go to `Build Phases`, then `Link Binary With Libraries` and remove `AdobeMobileLibrary.a`.

 {% endtab %}
 {% endtabs %}